 events index and can’t do anything at all with other indices.

 X-Pack security also supports IP-based authorization.
 You can whitelist and blacklist specific IP addresses or subnets to control network-level access to a server.

 A critical part of security is keeping confidential data confidential.
 Elasticsearch has built-in protections against accidental data loss and corruption.
 However, there’s nothing to stop deliberate tampering or data interception.
-X-Pack security preserves the integrity of your data by encrypting communications to and from nodes and authenticating messages to verify that they have not been tampered with or corrupted in transit during node-to-node communication.
+X-Pack security preserves the integrity of your data by encrypting communications to and from nodes.
 For even greater protection, you can increase the encryption strength and separate client traffic from node-to-node communications.